guiglass/Unreal_Engine_5_Live_Production_Example/README.md

      <img width="50%" src="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Step_contents.png">
   </a>
   <br>

 After downloading the .zip you can unzip the contents to a folder on your hard drive

 <sub><sup>Inside of the zip there are two folders, the UE5 project folder and a folder containing the custom avatar for APS.</sup></sub>

   <details><summary>📂 Unreal 5 Example Project.</summary>
-	This folder contains the UE5 project files.
+	*This folder contains the UE5 project files.*
    </details>

   <details><summary>📂 VR_MocapAssets.</summary>
-	This folder contains the custom avatar for APS.
+	*This folder contains a custom avatar for APS.*
    </details>
 </p>

-### Step 3 - Locate the .uproject file from the example project.
+### Step 3 - Open the .uproject with Unreal Editor.
 <p align="center">
   <a href="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Step_uproject.png">
      <img width="50%" src="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Step_uproject.png">
   </a>
   <br>

- The .uproject file is located in the <b>Unreal_Engine_5_Live_Production_Example</b> folder.
+The .uproject file is located in the <b>📂 Unreal 5 Example Project</b> folder.

 </p>

 ### Step 4 - Open the example UE5 project in Unreal Editor.